 Can You Sell a House with Lead Paint?

-- Disclose any known lead paint
+- Disclose any known lead-based paint or lead-based paint hazards

 Can You Paint Over It?